GTPB/IBIP19/pages/Installation.md

+---
+layout: page
-# Setting up Jupyter and R kernel in the command line
+title: Setting up Jupyter and R kernel in the command line
+---

 This should work on a common Ubuntu Linux computer.

 Open a terminal with Windows key and then write terminal

 Create folder for Training material
 `mkdir Training`
 `cd Training`